Don Estelle

 Don Estelle (22 May 1933 – 2 August 2003) was an English actor and singer, best known as Gunner "Lofty" Sugden in It Ain't Half Hot Mum.
+In 1975, he recorded "Whispering Grass" with co-star Windsor Davies, which spent three weeks at number one in the UK.

 Early life

-Born Ronald Edwards in Crumpsall, Manchester (historically part of Lancashire), he was brought up in a house on Russell Street in the area.
+Born Ronald Edwards in Crumpsall, Manchester, he was brought up in a house on Russell Street in the area.
 During the Second World War, at the age of eight, he was evacuated to Darwen, Lancashire to escape the Manchester Blitz.
-It was there he found his voice as a Boy soprano at the local Holy Trinity Parish Church, and on returning home after the war, he continued singing at St Mary's Church, Crumpsall.
+It was there he found his voice as a boy soprano at the local Holy Trinity Parish Church, and on returning home after the war, he continued singing at St Mary's Church, Crumpsall.
 He later joined a charity group, the Manchester Kentucky Minstrels, and with them, performed "Granada" in the 1954 talent show What Makes a Star? at BBC Radio's northern studios in Manchester.

+Estelle worked at a soft furniture shop before his career in acting took off.
+In the day he worked at the shop and by night was singing in clubs around Northern England.

 Career

+Early career

+Estelle, whose real name was Ronald Edwards, chose his stage name by combining the name of a Levenshulme ladies fashion shop "Estelle Modes" with advice from a co-worker that "Don" sounded better than "Ron" and became Don Estelle, and work start finding work as an extra on many shows taped at the Granada Studios.

+Estelle gained experience by singing one song 12 times a week in the show The Backyard Kids at the Hulme Hippodrome in Manchester.
+In the early 1960s he appeared as an extra on many episodes of Coronation Street, sat inside the Rovers Return Inn or walking up and down the street.
+His time on the Coronation Street set and his club singing interfered with his job at the furniture shop and was eventually fired.
+Estelle then softened out and according to him: "I drank a lot, had a moustache, wore a medallion around my neck, I was crazy, romantic".